blackducksoftware/blackduck-alert/deployment/docker-compose/README.md

     - INFO
     - TRACE
     - WARN

+### Black Duck Web Server Host
+The PUBLIC_HUB_WEBSERVER_HOST environment variable should be specified when you are installing Alert with Black Duck and the Black Duck instance
+If a PKIX error occurs when configuring the Black Duck provider in Alert, then specifying this environment variable may solve the problem.
+Alert will attempt to import the Black Duck server's certificate into the Trust Store Alert uses.

+- Add PUBLIC_HUB_WEBSERVER_HOST environment variable.
+(The value must be the hostname only.)

+    - Editing overrides file:
+    ```
+    alert:
+        environment:
+            - PUBLIC_HUB_WEBSERVER_HOST=<BLACK_DUCK_HOST_NAME>
+    ```
+    - Replace <BLACK_DUCK_HOST_NAME> with the hostname of the machine where Black Duck is installed.
+- Do not add the protocol a.k.a scheme to the value of the variable.
+    - Good: ```PUBLIC_HUB_WEBSERVER_HOST=blackduck.example.com```
+    - Bad: ```PUBLIC_HUB_WEBSERVER_HOST=https://blackduck.example.com```

+### Black Duck Web Server Port
+The PUBLIC_HUB_WEBSERVER_PORT environment variable should be specified if Black Duck is running on another port other than the default https (443) port.

+- Add PUBLIC_HUB_WEBSERVER_HOST environment variable.
+(The value must be the hostname only.)

+    - Editing overrides file:
+    ```
+    alert:
+        environment:
+            - PUBLIC_HUB_WEBSERVER_PORT=<BLACK_DUCK_PORT>
+    ```
+    - Replace <BLACK_DUCK_PORT> with the hostname of the machine where Black Duck is installed.

 ### Email Channel Environment Variables
 A majority of the Email Channel environment variables that can be set are related to JavaMail configuration properties.
 The JavaMail properties can be found here: